teacherbuknoy/francisrubio/src/collections/posts/2022-12-03-king-of-the-night.md

       <img src="/assets/images/posts/king-of-the-night/coronation.webp" alt="Coronation of King and Queen of the night">
     </a>
     <figcaption>
       <p>The coronation of King and Queen of the Night.
-From left to right: Ms. Jaana Abrogena (CEO), Ms Doren Garcia (Queen of the Night), me (King of the Night), and Ms. Christnell Aquino (HR Manager).</p>
+From left to right: Ms. Jaana Fernandez-Abrogena (CEO), Ms Doren Garcia (Queen of the Night), me (King of the Night), and Ms. Christnell Aquino (HR Manager).</p>
     </figcaption>
   </figure>
   <figure class="image-card" style="aspect-ratio: 1">